poni-henry/poni-henry/README.md

 #### Passion and Growth
 🔭 I’m currently working on writeups for picoCTF 2023 challenge.

-🌱 I’m currently learning python and how to use in projects of machine learning, data science and cybersecurity.
+🌱 I’m currently learning Python and how to use it in projects of machine learning, data science and cybersecurity.

 📫 How to reach me:
 - Email Address - ponihenry88@gmail.com